lance-kluge/NFLGameML/README.md

 The seasonal CV exploration was aimed at figuring out if I just got lucky/was overfitting to the 2023 and 2024 season.
 It looked at the cross-validation scores for years **2010 - 2024** and trained a model with the same attributes, but different parameters.

-For each season, it trained on all the other seasons (i.e., 2010 would train on 2011–2024) and then test on the season and record the accuracy and ROC AUC.
+For each season, it trained on all the other seasons (i.e., 2010 would train on 2011–2024) and then test on the unsed season in training and record the accuracy and ROC AUC.

 It found that **Model 3 was particularly good at predicting the 2024 season, but not great on other seasons.** This led me to choosing the grid search model to continue with as it was more applicable to all seasons rather than being great at just one or two.